DiegoSerafico/pig-latin/README.md

 Code: startVowel("");
 Expected Output: false

 Describe startQu();

+Test: "It recognizes a qu string."
+Code: startQu("qu");
+Expected Output: True

+Test: "It recognizes first letters of word are qu."
+Code: startQu("queef")'
+Expected Output: True

+Test: "It recognizes qu in a word regardless of case.
+Code: startQu("Queef")'
+Expected Output: True

+Test: "It recognizes qu in a word regardless of punctuation.
+Code: startQu("Queef!")'
+Expected Output: True

+Test: "It should return false for an empty string."
+Code: startQu("");
+Expected Output: false

 Describe pigLatin();

+Test: "It should output all the words that start with vowels into pig latin"
+Code: startVowel("apples and oranges");
+Expected Output: "applesway andway orangesway"

+Test: "It should output all the words that start with qu into pig latin"
+Code: startVowel("queens who queef");
+Expected Output: "eenquay howway eefquay"

+Test: "It should output all the words that start with consonants into pig latin"
+Code: startVowel("cheese and crackers");
+Expected Output: "eesechay andway ackerscray"

+Test: "It should join the array and display the pig latin"
+Code: array.join();
+Expected Output:

+split into an array
+array.forEach word
+if starts with vowel
+  do something
+if starts with Qu
+  do something else
+else starts with consonant
+  do something else else
+array.prototype.join

 Test: "It concatinates the string "way" to the end of the word if it starts with a vowel."
 Code: startVowel("apple")'
 Expected Output: "appleway"

 Describe: vowelCounter();